Features

 Anything less is noise in 99% of cases

-Our collective experience informs us that the hour is the right unit of measure for project tasks.
+Our experience informs us that the hour is the right unit of measure for project tasks.
 Smaller units add complexity without value for the audience we serve.
-We enforce no fractions, no 1.999 hours, no 3.9999 days.
+Consequent has no 1.999 hours, no 3.9999 days.
 Everything is x days and y hours.

 For Instant Events: